 Subsidiaries of OCT:

-Oasis International Association (OIA) – We work in partnership with eight other independent Oasis charities around the world that are all legally constituted in their country of operation.
-OIA has one employee and had an income of £388k in 19/20.
+5. Oasis International Association (OIA) – We work in partnership with eight other independent Oasis charities around the world that are all legally constituted in their country of operation.
+OIA has no employees and had an income of £206k in 20/21.